oblio360/hearthstone-blog/_posts/2015-08-21-welcome-to-hearthstone-you-suck.md

 The gold really adds up after several weeks or month.
 Don't miss out on it.

+A great resource for figuring out how to get gold/dust in Hearthstone is the [wiki page](http://hearthstone.gamepedia.com/Quest).
+I'd recommend not spending your initial gold/dust until after you've read this page.
+I know I wasted quite a bit of resources before I read it :disappointed:

 #### Aventures

 Adventures are better bought with real cash, if the cards in them are considered good by the community.
 Buying them with